yusuf17ml/Personality-Type-Detector/README.md

 ## Data
 The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/miadul/introvert-extrovert-and-ambivert-classification).
-It is a synthetic dataset designed to simulate human personality types — Introvert, Extrovert, and Ambivert — based on various behavioral and psychological traits.
+It is a synthetic dataset (free from missing values and outliers) designed to simulate human personality types — Introvert, Extrovert, and Ambivert — based on various behavioral and psychological traits.
 It contains 20,000 entries and 30 columns, including 29 numerical features representing personality indicators and 1 label column (personality_type).
 A balanced dataset with approximately 30% frequency for each class.

 ## Model Architecture